TERMS OF SERVICE (SAAS)

 “Authorized Users” means employees, agents, consultants, contractors, or vendors authorized by Customer to use the SaaS Products solely for the internal use of Customer and its Affiliates, subject to the terms and conditions of this Agreement.

-“Customer Data” means all data and/or content uploaded to the SaaS Products by Customer (including where applicable Authorized Users), and in all data derived from it, including personal data.
+“Customer Data” means all data and/or content uploaded to the SaaS Products by Customer (including where applicable Authorized Users), and in all data derived from it.
 For the avoidance of doubt, Customer Data does not include Usage Data.

-“Documentation” means the user guides, installation documents, security fundamentals documentation, and specifications for the SaaS Products that are made available from time to time by CyberArk in electronic or tangible form, but excluding any sales or marketing materials.
+“Documentation” means the user guides, installation documents, and specifications for the SaaS Products that are made available from time to time by CyberArk in electronic or tangible form and found at docs.cyberark.com, including the documentation located therein under the ‘Security’ section for the relevant SaaS Products, but excluding any sales or marketing materials.

 “Intellectual Property” means a Party’s proprietary material, technology, or processes (excluding the SaaS Products and Documentation), including services, software tools, proprietary framework and methodology, hardware designs, algorithms, objects and documentation (both printed and electronic), network designs, know-how, trade secrets and any related intellectual property rights throughout the world (whether owned or licensed by a third party) and any derivatives, improvements, enhancements or extensions of such Intellectual Property conceived, reduced to practice, or developed.

-“Order” means CyberArk’s quote accepted by Customer via Customer’s purchase order or other ordering document submitted to CyberArk (directly or indirectly through CyberArk’s Authorized Channel Partner) to order CyberArk’s SaaS Products, which references the SaaS Products, pricing, payment terms, quantities and other applicable terms set forth in an applicable CyberArk quote or ordering document
+“Order” means CyberArk’s quote accepted by Customer via Customer’s purchase order or other ordering document submitted to CyberArk (directly or indirectly through a Channel Partner) to order CyberArk’s SaaS Products, which references the SaaS Products, pricing, payment terms, quantities, expiration date and other applicable terms set forth in an applicable CyberArk quote or ordering document.

-“SaaS Products” means the software-as-a-service products specified in the Order as further described in the Documentation (including any updates and upgrades to the SaaS Products provided by CyberArk in its sole discretion, and any software, systems and locally-installed software agents and connectors that interact with the SaaS Products as may be provided by CyberArk in connection with the SaaS Products).
+“SaaS Products” means the software-as-a-service products specified in the Order as further described in the Documentation (including any updates and upgrades to the SaaS Products provided by CyberArk in its sole discretion, and any software, systems and locally-installed software agents and connectors that interact with the SaaS Products as may be provided by CyberArk in connection with the SaaS Products), provided that any free trial saas software, proof of concept of the SaaS Products, beta version of the SaaS Products, or any other free-of-charge software product (“Trial Version”) will not be subject to this Agreement and instead will be governed by the applicable terms of service embedded in, or provided with, such Trial Version.

 “Subscription Term” means the period of time during which Customer is subscribed to the SaaS Products, as specified in an Order and which shall begin upon delivery of the SaaS Products.

-“Suggestions” means, any ideas or suggestions for improvements, new features, functionalities, corrections, enhancements or changes to the SaaS Products suggested by Customer to CyberArk, which constitute Intellectual Property rights under applicable law.
+“Suggestions” means, any ideas or suggestions for improvements, new features, functionalities, corrections, enhancements or changes to the SaaS Products suggested by Customer to CyberArk.

-“Usage Data” means data generated in connection with Customer’s access and use of the SaaS Products and data derived from it.
+“Usage Data” means data generated in connection with Customer’s access, use and configuration of the SaaS Products and data derived from it (e.g., types of applications or accounts utilized or interacting with the SaaS Products).

 Any words following the terms including or include shall be regarded as examples only and not construed as an exhaustive list.